 Manasi Sharma

-Research: I am currently member of the ILIAD under Prof. Dorsa Sadigh, in which I am currently working on two projects - 1) Language-Conditioned Diffusion Models for Shared Autonomy 2) Large Language Models as Trajectory Labelers.
-In the past, I also worked in the Stanford Vision Lab under Prof. Fei-Fei Li and Prof. Prof. Jiajun Wu, on the BEHAVIOR project in robotic simulation benchmarking, in which I worked on assembling action, goal, etc. labels for demonstrations.
+Research: I am fortunate to have done research in the ILIAD Lab under Prof. Dorsa Sadigh, in which I worked on robotic learning using language-conditioned diffusion models, and the Stanford Vision Lab under Prof. Fei-Fei Li and Prof. Prof. Jiajun Wu, in which I worked on assembling action, goal, etc. labels for demonstrations for the BEHAVIOR project in robotic simulation benchmarking.

-Areas of Experience: Deep Learning, Natural Language Processing, Computer Vision, Diffusion Models, Explainability, Reinforcement Learning & Decision Making, Robotics, & Graph Neural Networks.
+Areas of Experience: Deep Learning, Natural Language Processing, Generative AI, Agents, Reinforcement Learning & Decision Making, Computer Vision, Diffusion Models, Explainability, Robotics, & Graph Neural Networks.

 Email / CV / Github / Google Scholar / LinkedIn / Twitter